-The term 'Electronic Funds Transfer (EFT)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Electronic Funds Transfer (EFT)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 EFT is the usual acronym for Electronic Funds Transfer.
 This program refers to the all-electronic money transfer processed out of one bank account and into another.
 This could be done within a single bank or over a number of different and often intermediary financial institutions.
 Computer systems handle these transactions entirely unaided by the intervention of human bank personnel.
 There are actually many different names for EFTs.
 Within the United States, they are often called e-checks or even electronic checks.

 The phrase relates to a wide range of varying payment systems.
 Some of these are bank debit card or other credit card payments which a cardholding customer initiates voluntarily at a store or merchant, direct debit payments in which the firm directly debits the bank account of the consuming customers in payment for their services or goods, and payer initiated direct deposit.
 Other examples of this EFTs include wire transfers done utilizing the SWIFT banking international network, private currency transactions that deal with electronic money storage, and online banking electronic bill pay services that are often delivered via Electronic Funds Transfer or alternatively by using paper based checks.

 Government agencies within the United States have also taken to utilizing Electronic Funds Transfers in recent years.
 The federal government touts them as an efficient and often practical means of collecting money and similarly paying it out electronically without having to engage in the time consuming and wasteful process of resorting to relying on paper based checks, purchasing and obtaining stamps, and generally considerable processing and mailing time lags.
 They encourage government agencies to adopt this payment technology if they have not already.